iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 # Quantity Formatting

-There are two ways to format quantity values in an IModelApp.
-The most primitive way is to use the [Formatter]($quantity) in `core-quantity` package.
-The second and in some cases the more convenient way is to use the [QuantityFormatter]($frontend) in the `core-frontend` package.
-The `QuantityFormatter` is limited to formatting and parsing values for a fixed set of quantity types.
+The iTwin.js offers two ways to format quantity values.
+The more primitive interface is found in the [Formatter]($quantity) in `core-quantity` package.

+A more convenient interface to format and parse values is the [QuantityFormatter]($frontend) in the `core-frontend` package.
+It is limited to formatting and parsing values for a fixed set of quantity types.

 ## QuantityFormatter

-The [QuantityFormatter]($frontend) is a class that formats and parses quantity values.
-This class is used on the front-end to format quantities for interactive tools, such as the different measure tools.
-It is also used to parse strings back into quantity values.
-The Quantity Formatter is not used to format properties stored in the iModel, as that is work is done on the back-end via the Presentation layer.
-The QuantityFormatter can be set to format values in the same unit system as that being used by the back-end.
-There are four Unit Systems definitions that is shared between the back-end Presentation Manager and the front-end Quantity Formatter and there are:
+The [QuantityFormatter]($frontend) class formats quantities for interactive tools, such as the different measure tools, and is used to parse strings back into quantity values.
+The QuantityFormatter is not used to format properties stored in the iModel, as that is work is done on the back-end via the Presentation layer, but the QuantityFormatter can be set to format values in the same unit system as that used by the back-end.
+There are four Unit Systems definitions that is shared between the back-end Presentation Manager and the front-end QuantityFormatter:

 - "metric"
 - "imperial"